awsdocs/aws-kms-developer-guide/doc_source/fix-keystore.md

 + `CLUSTER_NOT_FOUND` indicates that AWS KMS cannot find an AWS CloudHSM cluster with the specified cluster ID\.
 This might occur because the wrong cluster ID was provided to an API operation or the cluster was deleted and not replaced\.
 To fix this error, verify the cluster ID, such as by using the AWS CloudHSM console or the [DescribeClusters](https://docs.aws.amazon.com/cloudhsm/latest/APIReference/API_DescribeClusters.html) operation\.
 If the cluster was deleted, [create a cluster from a recent backup](https://docs.aws.amazon.com/cloudhsm/latest/userguide/create-cluster-from-backup.html) of the original\.
 Then, [disconnect the custom key store](disconnect-keystore.md), [edit the custom key store](update-keystore.md) cluster ID setting, and [reconnect the custom key store](disconnect-keystore.md) to the cluster\.

 + `INSUFFICIENT_CLOUDHSM_HSMS` indicates that the associated AWS CloudHSM cluster does not contain any HSMs\.
 To connect, the cluster must have at least one HSM\.
-To find the number of HSMs in the cluster, use the [DescribeClusters](https://docs.aws.amazon.com/cloudhsm/latest/APIReference/API_DescribeClusters.html) API operation\.
+To find the number of HSMs in the cluster, use the [DescribeClusters](https://docs.aws.amazon.com/cloudhsm/latest/APIReference/API_DescribeClusters.html) operation\.
 To resolve this error, [add at least one HSM](https://docs.aws.amazon.com/cloudhsm/latest/userguide/create-hsm.html) to the cluster\.
 If you add multiple HSMs, it's best to create them in different Availability Zones\.

 + `INTERNAL_ERROR` indicates that AWS KMS could not complete the request due to an internal error\.
 Retry the request\.
 For `ConnectCustomKeyStore` requests, disconnect the custom key store before trying to connect again\.